grettke/universal-emotions-emoticons/README.md

 ## Introduction

 It is difficult to communicate emotions using words.
 There are too many.
 They mean different things to different people.
-Expressions, however, are universal.
+Facial expressions, however, are universal.

 "Psychological research has classified six facial expressions which correspond to distinct universal emotions: disgust, sadness, happiness, fear, anger, surprise [Black,Yacoob,95].
 [Source](https://people.ece.cornell.edu/land/OldStudentProjects/cs490-95to96/HJKIM/emotions.html)

-They are also referred to as the [Ekman Expressions](https://www.paulekman.com/universal-facial-expressions/).
+They are referred to as the [Ekman Expressions](https://www.paulekman.com/universal-facial-expressions/).

+All human emotions can be expressed through the combination of these six emotions.

-Use these Unicode characters to precisely communicate your emotion(s).
+Use them to precisely communicate yours.

 ## Usage